Hi! I’m Maddie!

 I’ve been stressed out, burnt out, stick-a-fork-in-me-done.
 Well, been there, done-with-all-that.

-You see, six years ago, I was a new mom wallowing in cloth diapers and the unpleasant aftermath of birth and postpartum trauma (which was dismissed and labeled as “just my hormones” for far too long).
-Shortly after having my son, my physical health went downhill fast- digestive issues, skin problems, extreme fatigue, you name it.
+You see, when I became a new mom I was wallowing in cloth diapers and the unpleasant aftermath of birth and postpartum trauma (which was dismissed and labeled as “just my hormones” for far too long).
+Shortly after having my first son, my physical health took a nose dive-> we’re talkin’ digestive issues, skin problems, fatigue, anxiety & panic, you name it.
 Nothing felt right.
-Medical professionals had no real answers and, after all, my labs were “normal”.
+Medical professionals had no real answers for me and usually all I got was my labs were “normal”.

 When the anxiety and panic attacks started taking over, it only added to the chaos.

 And let me tell you- motherhood can be tough enough, but add crippling mental health to the mix and it’s exponentially tougher.

 Surviving early motherhood with this myriad of mysterious health issues and debilitating mental heath was hard.
 Even harder was the inability to bond with my son and be present as a mother, a wife, a friend, and a sister.
 Long after the newborn stage, I felt lost and often wondered, “will I ever feel like myself again?”.

 Because it wasn’t supposed to be this way…

 I didn’t believe that the good Lord gifted me with my son, only to feel like I couldn’t really be his mother.
 I refused to believe motherhood was meant to watch my family play from the sidelines and live riddled with fear (let alone the health issues I continued to encounter).

 I’d eventually be diagnosed with all sorts of things: anxiety & panic disorder, PTSD, SIBO, IBS, PCOS, just to name a few.
 I was basically a walking-talking set of acronyms and general diagnoses.
 And the only answer I was given was to take medication.